 This is one case where the science is clear.
 Mineral sunscreens are the safest option for protecting your precious baby from the sun!

 Mineral vs. Chemical Sunscreen: Additional Facts To Consider

 In addition to the ingredients in mineral and chemical sunscreen, there are a few other factors to consider before deciding on a specific product.

 First, some mineral sunscreens may leave a slight residue on your baby’s body since the minerals are not actually absorbed into their skin.
 Chemical sunscreens include ingredients called penetration enhancers, which help the chemicals make their way into your child’s skin.
 This makes it easier for chemical sunscreen to be rubbed in smoothly and transparently.

 But remember—you don’t want your baby’s skin absorbing these harmful chemicals!
 The fact that mineral sunscreen may leave residue behind is just further evidence that they’re safer for you and your little one.

 There’s one last thing to keep in mind when choosing a sunscreen.
 Make sure that your sunscreen is labeled “broad spectrum.”
 This means that the sunscreen blocks all types of the sun’s UV rays.
-Mustela SPF 50+ Broad Spectrum Mineral Sunscreen Stick is the best option for a broad-spectrum, 100 percent mineral-based sunscreen.
-It was even rated as a Best Beach and Sport Sunscreen by the Environmental Working Group in 2015!
+Mustela SPF 50 Mineral Sunscreen Lotion is the best option for a broad-spectrum, 100 percent mineral-based sunscreen.

 We also offer a soothing After Sun Spray that’s perfect for everything from long days at the beach to short trips to your local park.
 Apply it to hydrate and refresh your baby’s skin after enjoying the sunshine.